Queensland Firebirds: ANZ Championship

 Between 2008 and 2016, Firebirds played in the ANZ Championship.
-In 2009, Roselee Jencke was appointed head coach.
+Roselee Jencke was appointed head coach for the 2010 season, taking over from Wilson.
 In 2011 Firebirds finished the season undefeated.
 This marked the beginning of a golden age for the team.
 Between 2011 and 2016, Jencke guided Firebirds to five grand finals and three premierships.
 They were the most successful team during the ANZ Championship era and the only team to win back to back titles.
 Romelda Aiken, Laura Geitz and Clare McMeniman formed the nucleus of the Firebirds squad and featured in all three Championship winning squads.